Salesmate supports the ability to have any of your existing phone numbers ported into your account.

 Number is Submitted to Carrier Partner.
 This can take up to 24 hours.
 Your request is then submitted to your soon-to-be former carrier as a port request.
 During this time, do not close your account with your carrier and keep your numbers active.

 Carrier Partner reaches out to Losing Carrier.
 This can take one (1) week to complete.

 Response from the carrier.
 At this point, your request will either be approved or rejected:

 - Approved: If approved, then you will receive a porting date of when your number will be ported to Salesmate.

 - Rejected: Rejections can occur for a variety of reasons, such as an incorrect PIN for an account, an address or zip code that doesn’t match the current carrier’s record or a port request made by an unauthorized user on the account.
 Read more about common reasons for port request rejections here.
 Additionally, you will likely need to reach out to your losing carrier to find out what’s needed to move forward.
 Depending on the needs of the carrier, this will add an undetermined amount of time to your porting request.

-We charge a one-time port-in fee for the United Kingdom, for more details please reach out to email@example.com
+We charge a one-time port-in fee for the United Kingdom and Canada for more details please reach out to us on chat or email email@example.com